 Individuals may ask for access to any personal information we hold about them.
 Summary information is available on request.
 More detailed requests which require archive or other retrieval costs may be subject to our normal professional and disbursement fees.

 CAN I BE DENIED ACCESS TO MY PERSONAL INFORMATION?

 An individual’s right to access their personal information is not absolute.
 We may deny access when, for example: denial of access is required or authorized by law (for example, when a record containing personal information is subject to a claim of legal professional privilege by one of our clients, or is allowed under relevant privacy legislation); information relates to existing or anticipated legal proceedings against the individual; granting access would have an unreasonable impact on other people’s privacy; to do so would prejudice negotiations; to protect our firm’s rights and property; or the request is frivolous or vexatious.
 Certain ethical, procedural and confidentiality rules may prevent access in certain circumstances.
 If an individual is represented by other counsel for a dispute or transaction, we are not able to discuss privacy or other matters directly with that person.
 In those circumstances, the individual’s counsel must contact us.
 If we deny a request for access to, or refuse a request to correct information, we will explain why.

-If you have any privacy questions, or wish to access your personal information, please contact our Privacy Officer at:
+If you have any privacy questions, wish to access your personal information, have a privacy complaint, or have any other complaint about Harrison Pensa, please contact our Privacy Officer at:

 Harrison Pensa LLP

 Some view Internet e-mail as less confidential than other more traditional forms of communication.
 If a client does not wish us to use Internet e-mail, please advise us in writing.